gtriggiano/envoy-authorization-service/Readme.md

     participant Envoy as Envoy Proxy
     participant AuthService as Authorization Service
     participant Analysis as Analysis Controllers
-    participant AuthZ as Authorization Controllers
+    participant AuthZ as Match Controllers
     participant Policy as Policy Engine
     participant Upstream as Upstream Service